 Don't be Mediocre

-And please don’t be boring.
+And please, don’t be boring.
 There are so many boring posts out there.
 And you know which ones are the worst?
 The people that talk about themselves.
 Yes, a blog post is all about gaining an audience, but you gain an audience because you are writing about things they want to know, not because you are telling them how good you are [insert yawn].
-Prove how good you are by sharing valuable information and helping to solve your client’s problems.
+More importantly, prove how good you are by sharing valuable information and helping to solve your client’s problems.

 Call to Action